belgattitude/httpx/packages/exception/README.md

 This library is best consumed in ESM, individual imports are tracked by a [size-limit](./.size-limit.cjs) action.
-In typical usage the bundle size will be less than 700b (that includes all 43 exceptions, their default messages, context support and build-in status codes)
+In typical usage the bundle size will be less than 700b (that includes all 43 exceptions, their default messages, context support and built-in status codes)

 | Scenario                                         | Size (compressed) |
 | ------------------------------------------------ | ----------------: |